I'm a lover of everything written. I am happiest when I have a book, a paintbrush or pen in my hand.

 - Matthew's Growth.
 The first novel "A Discovery of Witches" focuses a great deal on Diana, presenting Matthew to the audience as an established character.
-For the first novel, this is a pivotal aspect of Diana and Matthews relationship development.
+For the first novel, this is a pivotal aspect of Diana and Matthew's relationship development.
 He is essentially Diana's night-in-shinning-armor.
-However, as the reader goes back in time we meet some of Matthews shadows, shadows he has kept locked away for a long time and now forced confront.
-The first novel touches on Matthews demons, but it's not until the "Shadow of Night" that they are truly brought into the light.
+However, as the reader goes back in time we meet some of Matthew's shadows, shadows he has kept locked away for a long time and is now forced to confront.
+The first novel touches on Matthew's demons, but it's not until the "Shadow of Night" that they are truly brought into the light.
 Once these shadows are brought into the light, however as the reader your heart actually hurts for him making you fall in love with him just as Diana does.

-I wish I had a spell that could make you see yourself as others do.— Deborah Harkness
+I wish I had a spell that could make you see yourself as others do.

-- Matthews Whininess.
-Earlier I mention how wonderful it was to see Matthews character develop in this story, however, there was one downfall to this.
-In the first book, Matthew is portrayed as the man that has everything figured out doesn't maintain this quality in the second novel.
+- Matthew's Whininess.
+Earlier I mention how wonderful it was to see Matthew's character development in this story, however, there was one downfall to this.
+In the first book, Matthew is portrayed as the man that has everything figured out and doesn't maintain this quality in the second novel.
 He makes stupid choices and at times is even unrealistic.
 Without question, this did seem to be a character inconsistency, especially in regards to his boohoo me attitude when his personal history does become more relevant to the story.
-This isn't a constant character problem through the novel, but it most definitely did make me stop from time to time questioning why Harkness chose to write Matthew with a strong demeanor at one point and an ignorant one the next.
+This isn't a constant character problem throughout the novel, but it most definitely did make me stop from time to time questioning why Harkness chose to write Matthew with a strong demeanor at one point and an ignorant one the next.

-For what is blood but fire and water, a conjunction of opposites, and a chemical wedding?— Deborah Harkness
+For what is blood but fire and water, a conjunction of opposites, and a chemical wedding?

 "A Discovery of Witches" Is Coming to TV!